IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

 * training/train.py : main training file.
 * training/UTILS.py : defines some functions that need to be used in the training process, such as how to load the data set and how to calculate PSNR.
-* training/WDSR8.py : A TensorFlow-based implementation of [Wide Activation for Efficient and Accurate Image Super-Resolution](https://arxiv.org/abs/1808.08718) (WDSR), winner of the [NTIRE 2018](http://www.vision.ee.ethz.ch/ntire18/) super-resolution challenge.
+* training/WDSR8.py : A TensorFlow-based implementation of [Wide Activation for Efficient and Accurate Image Super-Resolution](https://arxiv.org/abs/1808.08718) (WDSR), winner of the [NTIRE 2018](http://www.vision.ee.ethz.ch/ntire18/) super-resolution challenge.<br>
+ We used Xavier Initialization as the method for weight initialization.
 * training/ResNet8.py : plain residual network with 8 residual blocks(ResNet).
 * training/evaluate.py : test the generalization power of the saved checkpoints.